GOP rifts boil over in exchange between Reps. McCarthy and Burchett

 Burchett said it was the first time he'd spoken to McCarthy since he voted to oust him last month.

-"That was it," said "He should have kept his word.
+"That was it," he said.
+"He should have kept his word.
 I think that just showed what he's about and it's unfortunate."

 McCarthy denied elbowing Burchett, telling CNN that it was a "tight hallway."